Tutorial: How to animate Sprites with SpriteKit and Swift

 • Organizing your sprites in folders.

-• Importing multiple formats such as PNG, PSD, SVG, SWF.
+• Importing multiple formats such as PNG, PSD, SVG.

-• Creating animations with a single line of code.
+• Simplified animation creation with just a single line of code.

 Create scaling variants

-Additionally TexturePacker can generate a .swift file which contains a class providing useful methods for easy SKTexture creation.
-The name of this file can be specified on the Advanced settings panel.
+Additionally, TexturePacker can generate a .swift file which contains a class providing useful methods for easy SKTexture creation.
+The name of this file can be specified on the Advanced settings panel (click the button at the bottom of the right sidebar).

 Set swift file name and publish